DavidAkinJames/DavidAkinJames/README.md

 ### Hi there 👋 I am David I am Physics grad who is interested in becoming a frontend developer.
 I have been on this self journey process to lay a solid foundation in both frontend and backend technologies.
-Currently, I am a Frontend intern at HNGi8.
 My goal is to become a reliable and productive full stack developer that builds for the future.

 Here are some ideas to get you started: